zgeybi/Python-Mini-Tools/Recusive Sequence Calculator/README.md

 # Description
-The program, as the name suggests, can calculate terms of recursive sequences that use the previous two terms to calculate the next term
+The program, as the name suggests, can calculate terms of recursive sequences that use the previous two terms to calculate the next term and writes the result into a file
 # Examples of such sequences
 1. Fibonacci sequence
 2. Lucas Numbers